Wayne Fanebust

 No Justice for Agnes

-This presentation based on Fanebust’s book of the same title deals with the tragic American experience of 16-year-old Agnes Polreis, an immigrant from Austria-Hungary who died June 1, 1906, at the Sioux Falls Hospital.
-Agnes had been employed as the live-in maid of Emma Kaufmann who was arrested for murder after it was discovered that Agnes had been buried with forty-nine wounds on her body.
-There were two trials amid scandalous national newspaper coverage.
+This book examines the tragic American experience of Agnes Polreis, an immigrant from Austria-Hungary who died on June 1, 1906 at the Sioux Falls Hospital, at the age of sixteen.
+Agnes had been employed as the live-in maid for Emma Kaufmann who was arrested and charged with murder after it was discovered that Agnes was buried with forty-nine wounds on her body.
+There were two trials amid scandalous newspaper coverage.

 Chasing Frank and Jesse James

-Fanebust’s talk reveals their improbable and amazing escape through southwestern Minnesota, Dakota Territory and Iowa, following their botched bank robbery in Northfield, Minnesota.
-The Younger brothers and other members of the gang were either shot or arrested and jailed.
+Fanebust reveals the improbable and amazing escape by the James boys, through southwestern Minnesota, Dakota Territory and Iowa, following the botched bank robbery at Northfield, Minnesota.
+The Younger brothers and other members of the gang were either shot or captured.
 Not so for the James brothers who were never apprehended.
-Special emphasis will be given to the mythical story regarding the jump across Devil’s Gulch near Garretson, SD.
+Special emphasis is given to the mythical story about Jesse James’ jump across Devil’s Gulch near Garretson, SD.

 Outlaw Dakota

-This presentation is based on Fanebust’s book about the criminal justice system in Dakota Territory as seen through the life and lens of Peter C. Shannon, chief justice on the Dakota Territorial Supreme Court from 1873 to 1882.
-Shannon presided over many noteworthy trials, some that received national attention, including the trial of Jack McCall for the murder of Wild Bill Hickok in Deadwood in 1876.
+This book describes the criminal justice system in Dakota Territory as seen through the life and lens of Peter C. Shannon, the Chief Justice of the Dakota Supreme court from 1873 to 1882.
+Shannon presided over many noteworthy trials, some that received national attention, including the trail of Jack McCall for the murder of Wild Bill Hickok, a crime that took place in Deadwood in 1876.

 Senator R. F. Pettigrew

-This program is based on Fanebust’s biography of Senator Pettigrew, who along with G. C. Moody, was chosen as one of the first two U. S. senators when South Dakota was admitted to the Union in 1889.
-Prior to that Pettigrew had been a frontiersman, a Sioux Falls booster and a member of the territorial legislature.
+This program is based on Fanebust’s biography of the senator, who along with his friend G. C. Moody, was chosen as one of the first two U. S. Senators when South Dakota was admitted to the Union in 1889.
+Prior to that, Pettigrew had been a frontiersman, a Sioux Falls builder and booster and a member of the territorial legislature.
+He acquired a reputation as one of the most controversial political figures in America, having served two terms in the U. S. Senate.